-I was born in Chicago and raised here in Central Florida.
-I am a proud father of three healthy children, two of which are UCF graduates.
-I originally joined the US military when I was only 17 years old and completed a total of 22 years of service.
-One of my primary drivers for joining the military was the inspirational leadership exhibited by my grandfather who gallantly served during World War I.
+Sheriff Marcos R. Lopez was born in Chicago and raised in Central Florida.
+He is a proud father of three healthy children, two of whom are U.C.F. graduates.
+He originally joined the U.S. military when he was only 17 and completed 22 years of service.
+One of his primary drivers for joining the military was the inspirational leadership exhibited by his grandfather, who gallantly served during World War I.

-During my military service, my primary occupational specialty was 9545, a linguist with proficiency in English, Spanish and Portuguese.
-While serving in Operation Iraqi Freedom, our unit provided security for both military and civilians in convoys.
-I was specifically tasked with assisting the South Koreans, Japanese and Taiwanese military troops that were entering the middle east and transitioning to Baghdad Iraq.
-In addition to the various trainings available during combat, I became explosive ordinance certified, certified in counter terrorism and supervised logistical operations both during combat and peacetime.
+Sheriff Marcos Lopez graduated from the Police Academy at the Technical Educational Center of Osceola.
+During military service, his primary occupational specialty was 9545, a linguist proficient in English, Spanish, and Portuguese.
+While serving in Operation Iraqi Freedom, his unit provided security for the military and civilians in convoys.
+He was specifically tasked with assisting the South Korean, Japanese, and Taiwanese military troops entering the Middle East and transitioning to Baghdad, Iraq.
+In addition to the various trainings available during combat, he became explosive ordinance certified, certified in counterterrorism, and supervised logistical operations during combat and peacetime.

 Sheriff Marcos Lopez was sworn in on January 5, 2021, on the steps of Osceola County’s Historic Courthouse.
 He made history by becoming the first Hispanic Sheriff in the county and the State of Florida.